 Norwegian Air Shuttle was one of the pioneer airlines to launch an in-flight WiFi service.
 When this inflight service was newly launched, using WiFi was free but nowadays you need to pay for its usage.
 We tested Norwegian Air's new WiFi on our flight from Helsinki to Tivat.
 Read to discover whether we were happy with the WiFi quality.

 Covered in the Article

 - Bottom Line

-Now more than 10 years have gone and Norwegian's in-flight WiFi has become a paid service.
-Meanwhile, also other airlines have introduced WiFi for short and long-haul routes.
-One thing is common, almost all airlines charge a small fee for WiFi usage.
+Now more than 10 years have gone and Norwegian's in-flight Wi-Fi has become a paid service.
+Meanwhile, other airlines have introduced Wi-Fi for short and long-haul routes.
+One thing is common, almost all airlines charge a small fee for Wi-Fi usage.

-WiFi systems have been installed to the majority of Norwegian's Boeing 737-800 and MAX fleet.
+Wi-Fi systems have been installed in the majority of Norwegian's Boeing 737-800 and MAX fleet.
 You can expect to have an internet connection option always when the flight is operated by Norwegian itself.

-Inside the aeroplane, there are WiFi base stations to which users' devices connect.
+Inside the aeroplane, there are Wi-Fi base stations to which users' devices connect.
 From the aircraft, internet traffic is tunnelled to a ground station via a satellite and from the ground station, finally to the public internet.
 The satellite connection is the most complex part of the system.
-Satellites and the aircraft move at a high velocity which leads to needing to adjust the aircraft's antenna continuously.
+Satellites and the aircraft move at a high velocity which leads to the need to adjust the aircraft's antenna continuously.

 Surf: A Free Time-Limited Internet Connection

 The free Wi-Fi is called Surf and it is almost like Norwegian's original Wi-Fi but this free Wi-Fi connection is limited to 15 minutes.
 Everyone can use Surf without paying a fee or providing any personal or card details.
 Norwegian describes that this connection is slower and probably meant only for web browsing.
 According to our experiences, also instant messaging works well.